kasthurie/AirbnbSoen499/README.md

 ## AirbnbSoen499

-Analysis of a dataset to price of Airbnb in different neighbourhood in New York.
+Analysis of a dataset to predict price of Airbnb in different neighbourhood in New York.

 ## Team Members:
 1. Kasthurie Paramasivampillai- 40025088